carbon-io/carbond/docs/guide/collections.rst

 The :js:func:`~carbond.collections.Collection.insert` operation handler takes a list of objects and persists them to the backing datastore.
-Each individual object will be a JSON blob whose structure will be validated with the appropriate `json schema`_ as definded by :js:attr:`~carbond.collections.Collection.schema` (note, the ID property will be omitted from the schema when validating).
+Each individual object will be a EJSON blob whose structure will be validated with the appropriate `json schema`_ as definded by :js:attr:`~carbond.collections.Collection.schema` (note, the ID property will be omitted from the schema when validating).
 By default, this schema is very loose,